ritza-co/CodeCapsules/serverlessFirstSteps/Customizing-your-domain-on-CC/Customizing-your-domain-on-codecapsules.md

 An A record stores the IP address of the server where your web-application is hosted (in this case, CodeCapsules).
 When you type in your domain name, your computer requests the A record associated with your domain from the DNS server.
 The DNS returns the A record containing the IP address, and you connect to your web-application.
 To change the default A record to route to your web-application:

-1. On [CodeCapsules](www.codecapsules.io), navigate to the Capsule you wish to route to your new domain on.
+1. On [CodeCapsules](www.codecapsules.io), navigate to the Capsule you wish to route to your new domain to.

 2. Click Overview.